Quantum secure non-malleable-extractors: Introduction

-$2$-source non-malleable-extractors have been used in the construction of non-malleable-codes in the well studied {\em split-state} model by Chattopadhyay, Goyal and Li~\cite{CGL15}.
-These non-malleable-codes are known to have applications in various cryptographic tasks such as non-malleable secret-sharing and non-malleable commitment~\cite{GPR16,GK16,GK18,ADNOP19,AP19}.
-Seeded non-malleable-extractors were used, by Chattopadhyay and Zuckerman~\cite{CZ19}, as a key ingredient in their breakthrough construction of $2$-source extractors for $\mathsf{polylog}(n)$ min-entropy sources. $2$-source extractors also find applications in graph-theory and are related to Ramsey graphs, well studied combinatorial objects.
+$2$-source non-malleable extractors have been used in the construction of non-malleable codes in the well studied {\em split-state} model by Chattopadhyay, Goyal and Li~\cite{CGL15}.
+These non-malleable codes are known to have applications in various cryptographic tasks such as non-malleable secret-sharing and non-malleable commitment~\cite{GPR16,GK16,GK18,ADNOP19,AP19}.
+Seeded non-malleable extractors were used, by Chattopadhyay and Zuckerman~\cite{CZ19}, as a key ingredient in their breakthrough construction of $2$-source extractors for $\mathsf{polylog}(n)$ min-entropy sources. $2$-source extractors also find applications in graph-theory and are related to Ramsey graphs, well studied combinatorial objects.

 With the advent of quantum computers, it is natural to investigate the security of extractors against a quantum adversary with quantum side information on weak sources.
-Such sources are of the form where side information $E$ is quantum and source as well as seed $(XS)$ are classical.
+Such sources are of the form: where side information $E$ is quantum and source as well as seed $(XS)$ are classical.
 As expected, quantum side information presents many more challenges compared to classical side information.
-Gavinsky et al.~\cite{GKKRW07} gave an example of a seeded-extractor that is secure against a classical adversary but not secure against a quantum adversary, even with very small side information.
-Very little is known about the security of non-malleable-extractors against quantum side information.
-The initial trouble comes in defining a non-malleable-extractor with quantum side information, since we need to provide security with updated quantum side information as the adversary modifies $(E,S) \to (E',S')$.
-Informally, we require In the classical setting it can be argued that, conditioned on $E=e$, $X$ and $S'$ remain independent, since with this conditioning, $S'$ is a deterministic function of $S$.
-However in the quantum setting, since conditioning on quantum side information cannot be done in this manner, this argument does not hold.
+Gavinsky et al.~\cite{GKKRW07} provided an example of a seeded extractor that is secure against a classical adversary but not secure against a quantum adversary, even with very small side information.

+Very little is known about the security of non-malleable extractors against quantum side information.
+The initial challenge lies in defining a non-malleable extractor with quantum side information, as we need to provide security with updated quantum side information when the adversary modifies $(E,S) \to (E',S')$.
+Informally, we require (for formal definition see Definition~\ref{nme}) In the classical setting it can be argued that, conditioned on $E=e$, $X$ and $S'$ remain independent, since with this conditioning, $S'$ is a deterministic function of $S$.
+However in the quantum setting, conditioning on quantum side information cannot be done in this manner, so this argument does not hold.

+In this paper, we study seeded non-malleable extractors and extend the definition to $2$-source non-malleable extractors (see Definition~\ref{def:2nme}).
+We also explore their natural extensions where the tampering is performed $t$-times, allowing the adversary to tamper with $(E,S) \to (E',S^1, \ldots, S^t)$.